magicmagnus/ma-thesis/important_commands.md

 condor_rm 15905476.0

-## encodeing, decodeing and attacking
+## encoding, decoding and attacking
 - encode.py
     - gets encoding/conf.yml file with watermark parameters
     - generates 2 sets of images, wm and no_wm